 They do well in areas with long summers and are considered fairly easy to grow, as they tolerate poor soils.
 They are more tolerant of drought than other blueberries, and produce firm, round fruit almost identical to highbushes.
 Plant at least two strains of rabbiteye blueberries, as they can usually only be pollinated by other rabbiteye bushes.
 Powderblue and Brightwell are two popular strains for home gardeners.
 Earlier-ripening rabbiteyes include Beckyblue and Austin.

 Check out these sources for more information on the subject.

 The University of Florida explains several southern blueberry varieties and their history.

-Michigan State University Extension has information on northern highbush and mid-high blueberries.
+University of Maine Extension has information on growing highbush blueberries.